Optimal Control of thermally noisy quantum gates in a multilevel system: OCT Results

 \subsection{Landscape traps, initial guesses, and the role of direct qubit control}

 Optimizing high-fidelity gates in this \(d=3\) architecture, where one qubit is coupled via an ancilla, is highly sensitive to the landscape of the optimization problem.
-We observed multiple locally attractive solutions, or {\it good guesses}, along with numerous traps, consistent with reports on non-convex control landscapes in constrained settings.

-In practice, Krotov’s method can still identify successful protocols, but this is effective only when initialized near a basin that contains feasible spectra and timing.
+We observed multiple locally attractive solutions, or {\it good guesses}, along with numerous traps, consistent with reports on non-convex control landscapes in constrained settings. \\ In practice, Krotov’s method can still identify successful protocols, but this is effective only when initialized near a basin that contains feasible spectra and timing.
 When thermal noise affects all system states, trying to combat it solely through ancilla-mediated pathways limits the controller's effectiveness.
 The drive must not only implement the desired unitary operation but also avoid frequencies \(\omega_{ij}(t)\) where \(J(\omega)n_T(\omega)\) is large.
 This requirement is not always compatible with coupling access that relies solely on the ancilla.

-This limitation is evident at T=5 in Fig.~\ref{fig:log_ratio_vs_gamma}, where the control system makes few correctable changes, or the changes are too costly across a wide range of \(\gamma\).
-This results in minimal gains.
+This limitation is particularly evident at (T=5) in Fig.~\ref{fig:log_ratio_vs_gamma}.
+In this regime, the control protocol can implement only a limited number of corrective actions, or the required corrections become prohibitively costly over a broad range of relaxation rates \(\gamma\).
+Consequently, the improvement provided by optimal control is marginal, yielding only modest gains in fidelity.

-However, introducing even a weak direct dipole channel between the qubit states specifically a second controller addressing the transition \(|0\rangle\!\leftrightarrow\!|1\rangle\) significantly enhances robustness.
+However, introducing even a weak direct controlled coupling between the qubit states, specifically a second controller addressing the transition \(|0\rangle\!\leftrightarrow\!|1\rangle\), significantly enhances robustness.
 This improvement is illustrated in Fig.~\ref{fig:2_case_Control_1Qbit}, where the mitigation increases the fidelity by an order of magnitude.

-Operationally, we capitalized on this by taking a field optimized without the direct dipole and applying it to a slightly perturbed system with a small direct qubit-qubit dipole coupling approximately \(\sim 10^{-3}\) of the indirect coupling strength.
-This small direct coupling preserved the qualitative structure of the solution.
-Still, it modified the control landscape's topology just enough for Krotov’s method to refine it toward a higher-fidelity unitary in the closed (noise-free) model.
-We then used that refined field as the initial guess in the thermal (open) model, mitigating the gate error.
+Operationally, we exploited this by first optimizing the control field in a model without direct coupling, and then applying the resulting field to a slightly perturbed system that includes a weak direct interaction of order \(\sim 10^{-3}\).
+Relative to the indirect coupling strength.
+This weak perturbation preserves the qualitative structure of the previously obtained solution, while introducing just enough modification to the control landscape topology for Krotov’s method to further refine the field toward a higher-fidelity unitary in the closed (noise-free) model.
+The resulting optimized field was then used as the initial guess for the thermal (open-system) dynamics, thereby reducing the gate error in the presence of dissipation.